jilleb/mib2-toolbox/README.md

 - Read the entire readme
 - At least 1 healthy set of brains
 - An MIB2 HIGH infotainment unit.
 It will **not** work on MIB1 or MIB2 Standard units.
 Discover Media / Compostion Media is not MIB2 HIGH!
-- 1 empty, **FAT32 formatted** SD-card, with enough space, .
+- 1 empty, **FAT32 formatted** SD-card, with enough space.
 Everything bigger than 1GB is fine
 - Some place to save your backups
 - Developer mode enabled on module 5F (you need VCDS/OBD11/VCP for this!)